-TAS10: Business development
+TAS10: Business development and digital connectivity

-Proposals for new or expanded business and employment uses will be supported where they have taken account of the Tasburgh Design Guidance and Codes and respect the character of the rural area, the amenity of any residential properties in the immediate locality, and highway safety.
-Proposals for light industrial and retail developments on the A140 adjacent to existing business premises will be particularly supported where they provide local employment opportunities.
+New or expanded business and employment uses will be supported where development proposals have taken account of the Tasburgh Design Guidance and Codes and demonstrated respect for the character of the rural area, residential amenity and highway safety.
+Light industrial and retail development on the A140 is particularly encouraged where it provides local employment opportunities.
+All new or expanded business units should be adjacent to existing businesses on the A140 (this does not apply to small businesses).